 I read online that the new changes are due to a change in ownership, but from an unofficial source so I cannot confirm if that is true.
-However, I can confirm that the new You park is much improved.
+However, I can confirm that the new Opark is much improved.
 Apart from adding a new bath, to twelve already existing ones, they have also added a whole new play area.
 It reminds me of the decor of Kumagaya’s Cafe Bivouac with its hammock chairs and indoor camp feel.
-Update 2019: it turns out that You Park was indeed bought out and it was by the Onsen Dojo who – surprise surprise – are the people behind Cafe Bivouac too!
+Update 2019: it turns out that Opark was indeed bought out by the Onsen Dojo who – surprise surprise – are the people behind Cafe Bivouac too!
 (And another nearby glamping site in Tokigawa).

 The new play area is on the upper floor.
 The area is loosely divided into three areas.
 They have fake grass down in one section where there is a handful of hammock chairs**.
 There are also lots of colourful comfy seats.
 There is a small selection of board games for older kids such as “Life” and Shogi**.
 Throughout the play area there are magazines and manga in various book stands.

 Another section has children’s books, Rody Horses**, kendama, soft toys and wooden toys and wooden ball pool for children to play with.
 The wooden toys include a cash register and cooking set with vegetables you can cut with a wooden knife.** (**Amazon affiliate links, please see the disclaimer at the bottom of the post).

 Beside this area there are two table tennis tables.
 They are free to use, you just have to ask for the balls and bat at the reception area.
 You can use the balls and bat for an hour at a time.
 If no-one else is waiting when your time is up, you can borrow them again.

 There are both indoor and outdoor baths, and baths that are mixed and you use swimming togs to enter.
 You need to bring your own towels too, they are not provided in the price (see cost section below).
 However, if you forget to bring either towels or togs you can rent them at reception.